Ayush412-art/HomeGymFix/README.md

 # 🏋️‍♂️ HomeGymFix - Your Personal Fitness Guide

 **HomeGymFix** is a full-stack fitness web application designed to help users stay healthy with personalized workout routines and diet plans.
-Built using the MERN stack, it integrates real-time fitness data using RapidAPI and offers a sleek, responsive UI powered by Material UI.
+Built using the MERN stack, it integrates real-time fitness data using RapidAPI (a third party open api) and offers a sleek, responsive UI powered by Material UI.

 ---